lizsal/lizsal.github.io/_posts/2021-09-06-calendaring-experiments.md

 But that doesn't get me what I want to achieve anytime soon, so I have been doing experiments to get more intentional with how I spend my time.
 It's hard, but worth it.

-While I do have separate calendars, I no longer treat my life as two separate entities competing for the same space, and specifically I'm talking about the space *around* the standard work day times.
+While I do have separate calendars for work and home, I no longer treat my life as two separate entities competing for the same space.
+I'm talking about the space *around* the standard work day times specifically, where work would often bleed into personal time.

 Here's what I'm trying:
 - Be intentional with how I spend all of my time